 It’s Investing 101.
 Putting in the work upfront means that compounding (interest on your interest) carries most of the load later on.
 It’s your money working for you, so that you don’t have to.

 FIRE represents a greater goal, which funnily enough, isn’t about the money at all.
 It’s about living.
-The money is simply the means.
+Money is simply the means.

 Pro: Safe investing historically wins out

 The Trinity Study (a piece of dated financial research into how much you could safely withdraw from your portfolio over a 30-year period) is interesting reading.
 It posits some ideas on how we can draw down our money without ever running out of it.
 It’s not very current, but it does put forward some good ideas about historical market movements that are still very relevant.